jordanalexandermeyer/product/spec/pages/offering_discovery_page/features/offering_list.md

 #### **Issuer**

-- Description: This is the creator of the offering and issuer of debt
+- Description: This is the creator of the offering and issuer of product
 - Value: image and name of org
   - Ex: 🦄 Uniswap